Connecticut Guide To Legal Gambling

-State lawmakers approved a new joint venture for a third casino on June 7.
+State lawmakers approved a new joint venture for a third casino June 7.
 Both of Connecticut’s casinos are to be joint owners of this property.
 The property will be built in East Windsor, located in the north central part of the state.
-The idea behind the legislation is to build a casino to compete with a new MGM property being constructed over the border in Springfield, Massachusetts.
+The idea behind the legislation is to build a casino to compete with a new MGM property being constructed over the border in Springfield, MA.
 The bottom line is that regional competition is forcing the hand of the legislature, and the winners will be any Connecticut residents or visitors hungry for other options in the state.

 |Foxwoods Resort Casino||Mashantucket||S, P, BI, K, OTB, BJ, R, C, B, PGP, 3C, PGT, LR, CS, C4, UTH, CW, MW, S21|